-Subsequent to June 30, 2022, on July 3, 2022, House Bill 127 ("HB 127") became effective and amended the Act to grant broader authority to the Bond Bank to issue bonds on behalf of the University of Alaska (the "University") and regional health organizations.
-HB 127 permits the Bond Bank to issue bond on behalf of the University for any University purpose, and the maximum authorized amount increased from \$87.5 million to \$500 million.
-HB 127 increased the maximum amount that a regional health organization is permitted to borrow for a given project from 49% of the project costs to 100% of the project costs, and from a maximum authorized amount of \$102.5 million to \$250 million of the cost of a project, and the total lending authority of the Bond Bank for regional health organizations bond issuances increased from \$205 million to \$500 million.
+During fiscal year 2023, the legislature passed, and the Governor signed into law House Bill 127 (HB 127), which amended the Act to grant broader authority to the Bond Bank to issue bonds on behalf of the University of Alaska (University) and Regional Health Organizations, effective July 3, 2022.
+HB 127 permits the Bond Bank to issue bonds on behalf of the University for any University purpose, and the maximum authorized amount increased from \$87.5 million to \$500 million.
+Additionally, HB 127 increased the maximum amount that Regional Health Organizations are permitted to borrow for a given project from 49% of the project costs to 100% of the project costs, and from a maximum authorized amount of \$102.5 million to \$250 million of the cost of a project.
+Total lending authority of the Bond Bank for Regional Health Organization bond issuances increased from \$205 million to \$500 million.